-Molina may, on occasion, inadvertently misdirect or disclose PHI pertaining to Molina Member(s) who are not the patients of the Provider.
-In such cases, the Provider shall return or securely destroy the PHI of the affected Molina Members in order to protect their privacy.
-The Provider agrees to not further use or disclose such PHI and further agrees to provide an attestation of return, destruction and non-disclosure of any such misdirected PHI upon the reasonable request of Molina.
+Molina may, on occasion, inadvertently misdirect or disclose PHI pertaining to Molina member(s) who aren't the patients of the provider.
+In such cases, the provider shall return or securely destroy the PHI of the affected Molina members in order to protect their privacy.
+The provider agrees to not further use or disclose such PHI, and further agrees to provide an attestation of return, destruction and non-disclosure of any such misdirected PHI upon the reasonable request of Molina.